-- If your item can be tumble dried, remove it from the dryer while still slightly damp then hang on a hanger immediately to finish drying.
+- If your item can be tumble-dried, remove it from the dryer while still slightly damp, then hang it on a hanger immediately to finish drying.

-- Have a lovely hot shower to relax and put your wrinkled item on a hanger in the bathroom.
-The steam in the air will relax many fabrics without you having to iron.
+- Have a lovely hot shower to relax, and put your wrinkled item on a hanger in the bathroom.
+The steam in the air will relax many fabrics without you having to iron them.

 Iron Settings - In Conclusion